 Somerset schools have continued to opt to transfer to Academy status.
-During the year eleven schools transferred with a further four applying to transfer in the future.
-These transfers continue to have an impact upon our accounting position, however academy conversions do not affect our ability to deliver services or the funding allocated to services.
+During the year one school transferred.
+A further two schools have subsequently transferred early in 2016/17, one in May and one in June 2016 and a further six have applied to transfer in the future.
+There are also two new schools opening in Yeovil in September, both of which will be Academies.
+The transfer of a maintained school to Academy continues to have an impact upon our accounting position, however academy conversions do not affect our ability to deliver services or the funding allocated to services.